 The person who arranges the funeral decides who will be in the limousines following the hearse – this is usually family and close friends.
 Most people going to the funeral will take their own cars and agree to meet the procession at the place of the service.

-It is quite usual for children to attend funeral services although toddlers and babies can be disruptive.
-If you plan on taking children, it can be a good idea to talk to them beforehand about the type of things to expect during a service so that they are prepared.
+It is quite usual for children to attend funeral services although toddlers and babies can be disruptive but this should not be a barrier to them attending.
+If you plan on taking children, it can be a good idea to talk to them beforehand about the type of things to expect during a service so that they are prepared and have something to distract them if necessary.

 It is normally decided by the family whether people will go into the place of service before or after the coffin.
 Once inside, people closest to the deceased will sit nearer to the front with the next of kin sitting at the end of the pew next to the coffin.